 During the drying cycle, I was surprised to see that power consumption held steady at only 10 watts.
 If I wanted to be a little more precise, the chart would show 4Wh over the last 25 minutes, but that’s pretty negligible.

-On a 12-volt DC system, if you assume 80% overall efficiency getting to 120-volt AC power at the dishwasher, the EnergyGuide number would equate to about 70Ah per load.
+Lets look at cost per load with a typical 12-volt DC lead acid battery system, and assume 80% overall efficiency.
+That should take care of getting to 120-volt AC power at the dishwasher.
+The EnergyGuide number would then equate to about 70Ah per load from the batteries.
 In the real-world test (which doesn’t include the energy for the hot water), we used 0.45kWh, or about 47Ah from the battery bank.
 If you’re paying for electricity, at the 2014 national average electricity price of $0.125/kWh, that’s just over a nickel per wash.